cbracco/chrisbracco.com/src/posts/2021-03-23-how-to-undo-an-ical-calendar-import.md

 ---
 layout: post
-title: How to undo importing an external iCal calendar into an existing one
+title: How to undo an iCal calendar import
 teaser: Here’s how to undo that mistake.
-pinned: true
 tags:
     [
         'Tutorials'